gradle/provider-api-migration-testbed/README.md

 Matched call to org.gradle.api.tasks.compile.CompileOptions.getCompilerArgs() in test.project.build.TestGroovyPlugin$_apply_closure2, replacing...
 ```

-These are running against the bytcode of the build logic that wes compiled against Gradle 7.4.1, making the resulting bytecode comaptible with Gradle Next.
+These are running against the bytecode of the build logic that wes compiled against Gradle 7.4.1, making the resulting bytecode compatible with Gradle Next.

 ### Manual upgrade of sources